gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 let rightEyeWorldPosition = rightViewWorldMatrix.columns.xyz
 ```

-The question now is, what is the true camera single position?
+So what is the true camera position?
 We might need it in our shaders, to implement certain effects, etc.

 Since the difference between them is small, we can just pick a random eye and use its position as the unified camera world position.
 Or we can take their average: